turingschool/front-end-curriculum/lessons/module-3/react-advanced-lifecycle-methods-and-concepts.md

 ### componentDidMount()

-`componentDidMount' is just called one time, in this birth/mounting process.
+`componentDidMount` is just called one time, in this birth/mounting process.
 This is important to remember when you're making API calls.
-If you need to make an API call *after* the component has allready call `componentDidMount`, you'll need to do it somewhere else.
+If you need to make an API call *after* the component has already called `componentDidMount`, you'll need to do it somewhere else.

 ## Phase 2: Growth/Updating